bzoz/ed-ltd-seller/README.md

 ![app screenshot](https://github.com/bzoz/ed-ltd-seller/blob/main/screenshots/all.png?raw=true)

 This app connects to [EDDN](https://github.com/EDSM-NET/EDDN/wiki) and listens for commodities market updates.
 It can:
- - print highes sell price (and location) of the given commodity
+ - print highest sell price (and location) of the given commodity
  - lowest buying price
  - it can also find in-system trade routes, like a carrier selling LTD at a lower price than a station next to it is buying